In the last article you added single-digit numbers, such as

 In this article, I extend this to the addition to double-digit numbers, such as 11+32 (which sums to less than 100), and 45+78 (which has a value larger than 100).

-I reiterate the message from the first post in this series – that the calculator MUST NOT be the first point of help when you have a new calculation to perform.
-Rather, you must only use the calculator when it is the best tool for the job, and do the job better than your own brain.
+I repeat the same message from the first article in this series – that you must not reach for the calculator when you have a new calculation to perform.
+Rather, you must only use the calculator when it is the best tool for the job, and can do the job better than your own brain and its stored facts.

-Mental arithmetic is partly concerned with memorising basic arithmetic facts and routines, and is also partly the basis on which many types of simple problems can be solved quickly.
-This becomes important as you move up the grades in school, since you are expected to be able to do these mental operations quickly and accurately as part of more advanced mathematics.
+Mental arithmetic is partly concerned with memorizing basic arithmetic facts and routines, and is also partly the basis on which many types of simple problems can be solved quickly.
+This becomes important as you move up the grades in school, since you are expected to do these mental operations quickly and accurately as part of more advanced mathematics.
 These will be used throughout all mathematics which you do in the future.

-In the last post I covered the addition of single-digit numbers, and I now extend this to two-digit numbers, which range from 10 to 99, and how the knowledge of single-digit addition will now help with more complex problems.
+In the last article you worked on the addition of single-digit numbers, and I now extend this to double-digit numbers, which range from 10 to 99, and how the knowledge of single-digit addition will now help you with these more complex problems.

-However, before you continue with this, ensure that you have mastered all of the single-digit addition problems, and that you have memorised these as facts which you can draw on as you need them.
-Without this skill to add single-digit numbers you will immediately struggle when using these facts to help you with two-digit addition problems.
+However, before you continue with this, ensure that you have mastered all of the single-digit addition problems, and that you have memorized these as facts which you can draw on as you need them.
+Without knowing the facts of single-digit addition you will struggle when using these facts to help you with two-digit addition problems.

 The general problem of addition is:

-where and are both numbers from the range from 0 to 99.
+where and are both numbers in the range 0 to 99.

-Let us analyse two different sums of this form.
+Let us analyse two different categories of double-digit sums.